edistyping/priceisart-frontend/README.md

 # Done
-1. How game is started
++ How game is started
     1. randomize order
     2. load 10 images

-2. How should replay be loaded
++ How should replay be loaded
     1. randomize order
     2. load 10 more images
         skip if needed

++ Hovering the image will show the cost
+    => Cancelled; it will just annoy users

+1. Shows 'You Picked This' by adding a border to picture chosen by user
+2. Show Number of correct items
+3. Confirm Replay button re-assign images